CQCL/hugr/specification/hugr.md

 - `Const<T>` : a static constant value of type T stored in the node weight.
 Like `FuncDecl` and `FuncDefn` this has one `Const<T>` out-edge per use.
-- `FuncDefn` : a function definition.
-Like `FuncDecl` but with a function body.
-  The function body is defined by the sibling graph formed by its children.
-  At link time `FuncDecl` nodes are replaced by `FuncDefn`.
-- `AliasDefn`: type alias definition.
-At link time `AliasDecl` can be replaced with `AliasDefn`.

 A **loadable HUGR** is a module HUGR where all input ports are connected and there are no `FuncDecl/AliasDecl` nodes.